aggregate1166877/RSB3-NW/README.md

 If for some reason the build fails, start by remove the carets (^) in front of the version numbers in `package.json` as an initial troubleshooting step.
-Once you're sure it's not a version problem, remove the carets as version locking often leads to major security issues in production.
+Once you're sure it's not a version problem, restore the carets as version locking often leads to major security issues in production.
 Remember to check your project for known issues with `npm audit fix`.